 Sample local cuisine

-Given Broome’s warm and often humid climate, the locals are regularly seen eating alfresco beneath wide verandahs, on open decks or beneath tropical palms.
+Given Broome’s warm and often humid climate, the locals are regularly seen eating al fresco beneath wide verandahs, on open decks or beneath tropical palms.
 Matso’s Broome Brewery is a favourite, as much for its mango craft beer as its smoked barramundi.
 Meanwhile 18 Degrees specialises in creative share plates and excellent cocktails.
-Zensai at Cable Beach Club is the place for a special night out, or for a casual café lunch with a mango smoothie, go to the Green Mango Café.
+Head to Zanders for a delicious meal and stunning view over Cable Beach, or for a casual café lunch with a mango smoothie, go to the Green Mango Café.

 Embark on an epic Kimberley cruising adventure

 Cruising the Kimberley’s mottled red cliffs and stretching out your arms under a splintering waterfall is something only the lucky few get to do.
 All the luxury cruise boats to tour the coastline depart from Broome, making it a popular place for the cruise set to relax pre and post trip (and purchase last minute bottles of Champagne).
 After pulling away from the town's proud white jetty, the boats pass thousands of islands before reaching ochre cliffs and lonely beaches.
 Passengers visit breathtaking rock art, spot giant boab trees and learn about the region’s amazing geology, returning with a new sense of calm mixed with wonder.